dafnifacility/dafni-example-models/service-example/README.md

 # Service model example

 A service model runs beside other models.
-Typically this can be database which stores information as a workflow progresses.
+Typically this can be a database which stores information as a workflow progresses.
 This example contains two models the service and a model which communicates with it, which we have called the client.

 Each model contains:
 - _[Dockerfile](./Dockerfile)_ - Builds the service container that will be run by DAFNI